ciaran-w/github-test/README.md

 # github-test
-learn how to use github
+learn how to use github and git.